-Kentucky RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Kentucky (Online & Campus) – 2021 Rankings

 If you are working as a registered nurse without a bachelor’s degree and would like to further develop your skills and knowledge, boost your salary, and open yourself up to new opportunities, you should consider an RN to BSN program in Kentucky.
 These flexible courses are designed to allow individuals such as yourself to build upon your education and experience to earn your BSN more quickly and affordably.
 We have evaluated 14 schools offering these programs to bring you the top 10 ranked CCNE and ACEN accredited choices in the state.